SteveBarnett/Remixing/_thinking/map.md

 ### The path

-What we can do.

-<div class="boxout">Take the path as the goal.
-Treat the everyday as sacred.</div>
+- Take the path as the goal.

+#### Ride the waves

+Look around.
+Apply psychological and logical understanding.

+- Do less, not do more.
+- Just do what needs to be done.
+Free of goals or outcomes.
+- Notice (the details of) the map you're using.
+- Negative Capability: remain in doubt and uncertainty.
+- Take the more integrated picture, multiple viewpoints at once.

+#### Calm the waves

+Look closer.
+Feel your way through the ups and downs of being an embodied human being.

-- **The path is the goal.**
+- Treat the everyday as sacred.
-    - <span class="gripmoji">🧘 </span>Don't obsess over the destination.
-- **Liberation is seeing through the illusion of there being a problem.**
-    - <span class="gripmoji">🧘 </span> [Remember the three uhds](/thinking/the-three-uhds/).
+- [Remember the three uhds](/thinking/the-three-uhds/).
 Let go of the shoulds.
 Let go of the coulds.
 Rest in the good(s).
-    - Our ideas of happiness can stop us being happy.
-- **What we are looking for is always and already here.**
-    - It's close, not far away.
-It's on the surface, not deep down.
-    - <span class="gripmoji">🧘 </span>Do less, not do more.
-    - <span class="gripmoji">🧘 </span>Just do what needs to be done.
-Free of goals or outcomes.
-- **Take everything as our main practice.**
-    - The mundane is sacred.
-- **Why can't it be both?**
-    - The union of Absolute and Relative, of emptiness and form.
+- Try, and fail, to find the edges.
+(Reality is one)
+- Watch as things arise and pass away.
+(Reality is in constant flux)
+- Watch as things happen on their own.
+(The infinite causes and conditions of Reality create everything)
+    - Notice the causes, conditions, and patterns.
+- Remember that the map is not the territory.
+(Reality is complex, deep, rich)
+    - Notice the fractal nature of everything.
+- Look for what's static, fixed.
+(Reality is flow, motion, change)
+    - Notice the motion, the changes.
+Watch it arise, watch it pass away.
+- Notice the directionality, purposefulness, of things.
+(The cosmos is purposeful, patterned)
+- Notice the playful nature of everything.
+There's exploring and realising, playing hide and seek.
+(The cosmos is playful)
+- Leave things as they are, without adding a story or a label.

+#### Be the waves

+Look wider.
+Connect to a deeper sense of self.

+- Notice the causes and conditions that lead to your suffering.
+- Notice the causes, conditions, patterns that make you who you are.
+- Look for source of an action, a decision, and notice the absence.
+- Look for yourself, at zero distance.
+(The context of consciousness, not the contents)
+    - Come back to the direct, embodied, experience.
+    - Look for thinker of thoughts and notice the absence.

 ### Things to maybe remix in